Skip to content

 def exponential_backoff_with_jitter(max_retries: int = 3, base_delay: float = 1.0) -> Callable:

-"""Decorator implementing exponential backoff with uniform jitter for alert dispatch."""
+"""Decorator: exponential backoff + uniform jitter for alert dispatch."""

 def decorator(func: Callable) -> Callable: